joannayu25/MIDS_Capstone_Applicant_Digital_Assistant/README.md

 Acknowledgement: this work is based on the work of Cyrus Wong (https://github.com/wongcyrus/ExcelLexBot)

 ## Directory of Files
-**Code and Export/**

-*Chatbot JSON export* folder contains the json file to load the chatbot in Amazon Lex.
+* `Code and Export/Chatbot JSON export` folder contains the json file to load the chatbot in Amazon Lex.

-*Lambda samples* folder contains sample lambda functions used in the chatbot.
+* `Code and Export/Lambda samples` folder contains sample lambda functions used in the chatbot.
 Each intent comes with a yaml and a python file.

-*Metrics* folder contains the survey from the user testing and the jupyter notebook used to analyze the chat log.
+* `Code and Export/Metrics` folder contains the survey from the user testing and the jupyter notebook used to analyze the chat log.
+* `Code and Export/User Research` folder contains the results of the user research.

-*Web Deliverable* folder contains the Javascript used to create the Lex web UI iframe.
+* `Code and Export/Web Deliverable` folder contains the Javascript used to create the Lex web UI iframe.

-**Excel** folder contains the files for the Excel Template Digital Assistant described above.
+* `Excel` folder contains the files for the Excel Template Digital Assistant described above.

-**Images** folder contains images used in the repo.
+* `Images` folder contains images used in the repo.

-**Presentations** folder contains presentation slides for this project.
+* `Presentations` folder contains presentation slides for this project.